leelnfei/battlestar-arena/docs/using-github.md

 `[ft/fx]—name-of-branch-<TRELLO_CARD_ID>`

-For example, if this guide were for a real branch, and the related Trello card had id `BA-12`, I would name the branch: `ft—add-lore-page-BA-12`
+For example, if this guide were for a real branch, and the related Trello card had id `BA-12`, I would name the branch: `ft—add-lore-page-ba-12`.

+> Please keep branch names lowercased! - matootie.

 ![](img/image_1.png)